mattparko/liberty-workshop/07_exercise6.md

 __Exercise 6__

 OpenShift Pipelines

-- Pipeline deploy to test?
+- Pipeline deploy to test and then prod

 With our Petclinic application optimised for Liberty and manually deployed, let's take a look at some automated approaches to help reduce repetition and toil.
 We're going to create a CI/CD workflow using a feature called OpenShift Pipelines, which itself is based on the upstream open source project - Tekton.